Circadiaware/circalog/docs/circalog-format-spec.md

 The purpose of Circalog is to store any kind of circadian periodic schedule data.
 Hence, although the primary goal is not to define a generic data format, the data format aims to be as generalizable and agnostic as possible to be able to encode as much periodic data as possible.

+The specification is intended as a working document for now, it is subject to change depending on the needs that arise during software development.

 Draft version: 0.5

 ## Fields